 The merit of an applicant’s proposed presentation will not be a factor in allocating funds; the committee will assume that any paper or presentation accepted by the program committee has merit.

-NCS is now accepting applications.
 Applicants should indicate their academic affiliation and place within their degree program (second year MA, ABD, etc.) In a short statement (about 300 words), they should

 Describe the nature of their project, its relation to their ongoing research, and their likely date for completing their degree;

 Indicate whether or not they have received previous funding through the Howard Fund from NCS; and

 Indicate what other funding is available to them for attendance at the biennial Congress.